 Introduction:-

-Computer forensics is the practice of collecting, analyzing, and reporting digital information in a legally admissible way.
-It can be used to detect and prevent crime and in any dispute where evidence is stored digitally.
+Computer forensics is the practice of collecting, analyzing, and reporting digital information in a legally permissible way.
+It can detect and prevent crime in any dispute where evidence is stored digitally.
 Computer forensics has comparable examination stages to other forensic disciplines and faces similar issues.

 About this guide

 This guide discusses computer forensics from a neutral perspective.
-It is not linked to particular legislation or intended to promote a particular company or product and is not written in a bias of either law enforcement or commercial computer forensics.
+It is not linked to particular legislation or intended to promote a specific company or product.
+It is not written with a bias of either law enforcement or commercial computer forensics.
 It is aimed at a non-technical audience and provides a high-level view of computer forensics.

 This guide uses the term “computer,” but the concepts apply to any device that stores digital information.
 Where methodologies have been mentioned, they are provided as examples only and do not constitute recommendations or advice.
 Copying and publishing the whole or part of this article is licensed solely under the terms of the Creative Commons – Attribution Non-Commercial 3.0 license.

-service attacks [2] or they may hold evidence in the form of emails, internet history, documents or other files relevant to crimes such as murder, kidnap, fraud and drug trafficking.
+service attacks [2], or they may hold evidence in the form of emails, internet history, documents, or other files relevant to crimes such as murder, kidnap, fraud, and drug trafficking.
 It is not just the content of emails, documents, and other files that may interest investigators but also the ‘meta-data [3] associated with those files.
-A computer forensic examination may reveal when a document first appeared on a computer, when it was last edited when it was last saved or printed, and which user carried out these actions.
+A computer forensic examination may reveal when a document first appeared on a computer when it was last edited, when it was later saved or printed, and which user carried out these actions.

 READ MORE :